Carolyn Bessette didn't say yes when John F. Kennedy Jr. first proposed to her.

-Between RoseMarie and her sister Lauren Bessette, who had lunch with the couple on July 14, 1999, and agreed with her brother-in-law that Carolyn would have fun...
-Carolyn relented.
+RoseMarie and Carolyn's sister Lauren Bessette, who had lunch with the couple on July 14, 1999, agreed with her brother-in-law that Carolyn would have fun.

-John said he'd never make her go to another big Kennedy compound to-do, but he was thrilled she was coming to this one.
+John promised he'd never make her go to another big Kennedy compound to-do after this one.
 Lauren, 34, an investment banker at Morgan Stanley, was going to fly with them, too; they'd drop her off at the airport on Martha's Vineyard and hop on over to Hyannis Port.

 And yet also on July 14, Richard Bradley remembered to Vanity Fair that he overheard John screaming at Carolyn on the phone through his office door.

 "In startling, staccato bursts of rage, John was yelling," Bradley said.
 "His yells would be followed by silences, then John's fury would resume.
 At first I could not make out the words.
 Then after a particularly long pause, I heard John shout, 'Well, goddamnit, Carolyn.
 You're the reason I was up at three o'clock last night!'
 The shouting lasted maybe five minutes, but John's office door stayed shut for some time."